 Moving from London to Dubai will make you wonder how you ever managed to survive in a city as expensive as the UK capital.
 Everything from groceries to utilities are cheaper in Dubai - among the very few things you’ll find yourself paying a premium on are, understandably, alcohol and women’s fashion.

 Compared to London, Dubai is generally safer and property is more affordable.
 The city’s roads though are highly congested so you won’t be escaping the London pollution.

-In cultural terms Dubai isn’t going to serve up your western staples - english language theatre, cinema (apart from the biggest hollywood blockbusters) and live popular music will all be hard to find.
-If you’re willing to embrace the difference though you won’t be disappointed - the Sheik Mohammed Centre for Cultural Understanding is a good place to start.
+In cultural terms Dubai isn’t going to serve up your western staples - English language theatre, cinema (apart from the biggest Hollywood blockbusters) and live popular music will all be hard to find.
+If you’re willing to embrace the difference though you won’t be disappointed - the Sheikh Mohammed Centre for Cultural Understanding is a good place to start.

 Dubai’s climate is desert - much further removed from that of London you could not get.
 Average high temperatures in the summer months regularly exceed 40°C and rainfall is virtually non-existent except during the months December to March.

 The summer humidity can be quite uncomfortable unless you’re in an air conditioned building or near a chilled pool.